jlarivaux/game/README.md

-This is the readme file for my games.

-We are going to create multiple games to be coding samples for Airbnb
+This is a collection of playable games from an online course.

+Games are fully functional and able to be played.

+Enjoy!